bbarres/Realtime/README.md

 The impact of pathogens on their host populations in the wild can be manifold, but remains a relatively unexplored subject.
 Studying this type of impact in a wild system is complex, not least because of the number of factors (in addition to the pathogen studied) that can influence the demography of the host species: herbivory, competition with other species, other pathogens...
 In this study, we used a semi-controlled experimental set-up to mimic a regeneration cohort of young oaks (*Quercus robur*), in order to study the impact of oak powdery mildew (*Eysiphe alphitoides* and *E. quercicola*) on the evolution of the composition of this cohort.
 The system included two treatments: natural infection and infection controlled by a fungicide treatment.
 Acorns were planted and emerging oaks were monitored for 9 years.
 Numerous phenotypic traits were recorded annually, and a random sub-sample of planted individuals were genotyped for 819 SNPs identified on genes of interest.
 This enabled us to assess the impact of oak powdery mildew pressure on cohort demography and diversity over time.

-## R Data sets (/data)
+## R Datasets (/data)
-In this section, you will find the list of the data sets used in this study for R analyses and Figures production.
+In this section, you will find the list of the datasets used in this study for R analyses and Figures production.
 The data files can be found in the "data" folder.
 For the data tables, the name of the different variables are listed and explained as well.
-There are 3 R data sets used in this study.
+There are 3 R datasets used in this study.

-- **datatot.txt:** the main data set which contains all the phenotypic and genotypic information for all the individuals of the experimental setup.
+- **datatot.txt:** the main dataset which contains all the phenotypic and genotypic information for all the individuals of the experimental setup.
 Each line correspond to one individuals and the following information for each individuals can be found in this table:
     - *Sample_ID*: unique identification number for each sample
     - *family*: which family the individual belongs to.
 Only the 15 principal families with a number as a family ID ("1", "9", "11", "27", "45", "48", "51", "70", "71", "72", "73", "74", "75", "76", "77") are of interest for this study.
 The family has been checked using a parentage analysis to confirm the mother tree when genetic data were available.
 If no genetic data were available, this is simply the original family ID of the acorn.
 Using genotyping tools, a few individuals were identified as not belonging to one of the 15 original families ("26" and "99").
 Individuals used to surround the individuals included in the experimental design to limit boundary effects are labeled "hd".
 Individuals labelled "3P", "3P tv", "A4", "cc" and "cc-cast" belong to a controlled crossing not investigated in this study.
 Individuals labeled "asc" are potential father trees.
     - *family_simp*: same information as the "family" variable, but with simplified coding (all the controlled crossing individuals are labeled "CC" and the "asc" individuals are labeled "PAR")